 It’s that time of year again.
-While many soldiers are returning from Iraq (though most not quite in time for the holidays), there are still thousands deployed to Afghanistan and other places around the globe.
+While many soldiers are returning from Iraq (though most are not quite in time for the holidays), thousands are still deployed to Afghanistan and other places around the globe.

-Which is strange – it was the only time during the deployment when I felt guilty for what I was able to do that he wasn’t.
-I didn’t feel that way if I went out to eat or went to a movie or to the beach.
+I didn’t feel that way if I went out to eat, to a movie, or to the beach.
 But the holidays were different.
-I just didn’t want to have to put on a fake smile for everyone and soldier on.
+I didn’t want to have to put on a fake smile for everyone and soldier on.